-(If you’re just looking for current GMAT tutoring rates, you’re welcome to click here, but I strongly encourage you to read the rest of this page before you think about hiring us.
+(Are you just looking for our GMAT tutoring rates?
+You’re welcome to click here, but we strongly encourage you to read the rest of this page before you think about hiring us.
 Your call, though.)

-We succeed with the toughest GMAT cases because we’re not afraid to be unorthodox: if you’ve already taken every GMAT test-prep course in existence, we’re probably the guys who can figure out why, exactly, those courses haven’t helped you achieve your goals.
+We succeed with the toughest GMAT cases because we’re not afraid to be unorthodox.
+If you’ve already taken every GMAT test-prep course in existence, we’re probably the guys who can figure out why, exactly, those courses haven’t helped you achieve your goals.

 But there’s no magic to any of this.
 Hiring a GMAT tutor is like hiring a personal trainer: if you want your GMAT brain to get big and buff, you need to pump some serious (quantitative and verbal) iron outside of our tutoring sessions.
 If any GMAT tutor tells you that a 200-point score increase is easy, he or she is lying through their teeth.
-It may be possible to raise your GMAT score by 200 points (or more), but it will involve hours and hours of carefully focused practice on an almost-daily basis — and a willingness to change the fundamental ways you read, react, and think on a standardized exam.
+It may be possible to raise your GMAT score by 100 points or 200 points or more, but it will require hours and hours of carefully focused practice on an almost-daily basis — and a willingness to change the fundamental ways you read, react, and think on a standardized exam.

-So if you want a painfully honest (but usually very polite) GMAT tutor who will kick you to the curb if you don’t do your homework, give us a call.
-(Actually, we’re really nice guys in real life, and we rarely enjoy kicking anybody to the curb.
-But it’s not fun for us to sit around and blabber about the GMAT while you waste your money on us, so we’ll be completely straight about what we can do for you, and what you need to do to achieve your GMAT goals.)
-Please explore our blog and bios and FAQ to get a sense of how we approach things, and feel free to call or email (see right sidebar) if you want to discuss your specific GMAT tutoring needs.
+So if you want a painfully honest (but usually very polite) GMAT tutor who will kick you to the curb if you don’t do your homework, give us a shout.
+Actually, we’re really nice people in real life, and we rarely enjoy kicking anybody to the curb.
+But it’s not fun for us to sit around and blabber about the GMAT while you waste your money on us, so we’ll be completely straight about what we can do for you, and about what you need to do to achieve your GMAT goals.

 Thank you for reading this far, and good luck with your GMAT and MBA ambitions!